thetechstoner/Luac0re/README.md

 This tool is provided as-is for research and development purposes only.
 Use at your own risk.
 The developers are not responsible for any damage, data loss, or other consequences resulting from the use of this software.

+## PS2-on-PS4
+Star Wars: Racer Revenge
+Star Wars Bounty Hunter
+The King Of Fighters 2000
+SAMURAI SHODOWN VI 6
+Red Faction
+Psychonauts
+METAL SLUG ANTHOLOGY
+Jak & Daxter: The Precursor Legacy
+Indigo Prophecy
+Fu'un Super Combo
+Fatal Fury: Battle Archives Volume 2
+Destroy All Humans!
+Destroy All Humans!
+2
+ADK Damashii
+Grand Theft Auto: The Trilogy